010root/Discord-Message-Cleaner/README.md

 Click on "Copy Link" in the menu that appears.
 The message link will be copied to your clipboard.
 It should look something like this: https://discord.com/channels/123456789012345678/42589735845682456
 For both server channels and DMs the message ID is the last 18-digit number at the end of the URL.
 In this example, the message ID is "42589735845682456".

+Check **"dataexample.txt"** to see an example of what your **"data.txt"** should look like.
+**The messages limit is only an option in case you only wanna delete a specific amount of messages.
+If you don't wanna have a limit don't only enter your username, toke, channel ID and message ID.
+The program will then continue to delete your messages every 10 seconds with no limit until there are no more messages to delete.**

+7. Save and close the data.txt file.

+8. In the command prompt, run the following command to start the program: node cleaner.js

+9. The program will prompt you for confirmation before proceeding with message deletion.
+Type "yes" to confirm and start deleting your messages, or enter any other key to cancel.

+10. The program will run in the background and delete your messages according to the specified criteria.
+You can monitor its progress by checking the log.txt file in the same folder as the program.